Introducing Innovate 2030 – The new Regional Comox Valley Economic Development Strategy

 - Public Open House #1: April 8, Courtenay Museum

 - Employee Housing Summit:

 - May 23rd Presentations

 - Business Examiner – Planning Yields Success in the Comox Valley

 - Innovate 2030 Comox Valley Record Feature

-Two community open-house sessions will be held to allow for members of the general public and business community to hear about the Innovate 2030 project, understand where the project is in its overall life-cycle and share comments and thoughts on key questions being asked of them.
+Two community open-house sessions were held to allow for members of the general public and business community to hear about the Innovate 2030 project, understand where the project is in its overall life-cycle and share comments and thoughts on key questions being asked of them.

-The first open-house on Monday April 8, Courtenay Museum, was exploratory and designed to inform the general public about the nature of the project, key milestones, and ask a few general questions.
+The first open-house was on Monday April 8, Courtenay Museum, it was exploratory and designed to inform the general public about the nature of the project, key milestones, and ask a few general questions.

-The second Open-House on Thursday, May 23, Florence Filberg Centre with the Project Team participating in a panel discussion, and the general public invited to ask additional questions of the Project Team while reviewing a series of boards and stations with preliminary information and findings.
-Click here for more details and to register to attend.
+The second Open-House was on Thursday, May 23, Florence Filberg Centre with the Project Team participating in a panel discussion, and the general public invited to ask additional questions of the Project Team while reviewing a series of boards and stations with preliminary information and findings.

 Innovate 2030 Overview